 2. Check the registration and MoT certificate are genuine

 Ensure that the details quoted are correct, paying attention to the Vehicle Identification Number (VIN).
 You should also check the previous owners listed on the registration document match what you’ve been told.
-To check for a forged registration document, call the DVLA Hotline 0870 241 1878.
-For MoTs, go to www.motinfo.gov.uk.
+To check the details on a registration document match the official record, you can use the DVLA's online service.
+For MoTs, go to www.gov.uk/check-mot-status.

 3. Check its service history

 Call the dealer whose stamp appears opposite the last service in the car’s records.
 Explain why you’re ringing and ask it to verify the work.